 “All the research we have on alcohol definitely shows it can make it harder for you to go into a deeper sleep.
 Although it can make us sleepy, the rest we get isn’t as deep — it’s not REM sleep,” Tracy shares with us.

 Fat takes the longest to digest.
-That’s why Tracy recommends avoiding high-carb, greasy, fatty foods before bed — they often make you the most uncomfortable and take longer to break down.
+That’s why Tracy recommends avoiding high-fat, high-carb, greasy foods before bed — they often make you the most uncomfortable and take longer to break down.

 Although not true for everyone, spicy foods may cause sensations of burning.
 If that’s the case, you may want to avoid these foods before bed so you can get comfortable.

 Aside from foods that can keep you up at night, there are also foods that can decrease your energy levels throughout the day.

 “Being iron deficient will make you feel exhausted,” Tracy says.
 Iron deficiency is more common in women due to the monthly menstrual cycle, but it still occurs in men.